Floyd Mayweather Sr. Turns Himself In, Enters Plea For Assault Charges

 On Thursday, former professional boxer Floyd Mayweather Sr. was in court to answer for charges of assault and battery.
-Mayweather Sr. the father and trainer of recently-retired boxing great, Floyd Mayweather Jr., was facing charges that he received for an incident back on September 16th of last year.
+Mayweather Sr., the father and trainer of recently retired boxing great Floyd Mayweather Jr., was facing charges that he received for an incident back on September 16 last year.
 A warrant had been issued for the elder Mayweather’s arrest and he was able to face the charges this week.

 As USA Today reported, Floyd Mayweather Sr. gave a plea of not guilty in his assault and battery case.
 Mayweather Sr. originally turned himself in several days ago, and then answered for the charges on Thursday.
-The 65-year-old had been charged with assault and battery due to allegedly punched a woman following the Gennady Golovkin-Canelo Alvarez event in Las Vegas.
-After a woman filed the charges a warrant was issued on January 16th.
+The 65-year-old had been charged with assault and battery due to allegedly punching a woman following the Gennady Golovkin-Canelo Alvarez event in Las Vegas.
+After the woman filed charges, a warrant was issued on January 16.
 Mayweather Sr. recently turned himself in this past Wednesday and posted the $1,000 bond.
-He will now face a bench trial in the Clark County court in Nevada on March 27th.
+He will now face a bench trial in the Clark County court in Nevada on March 27.

 Mayweather Sr. tallied a professional boxing record of 28-6-1 over the course of his career which spanned from 1974 to 1990.
 His last three fights were losses by unanimous decision.
-He and his son had a good number of issues that strained their relationship with Mayweather Sr. training several other boxers including Ricky Hatton, Chad Dawson, and women’s champ Laila Ali.
+He and his son had a good number of issues that strained their relationship, with Mayweather Sr. training several other boxers including Ricky Hatton, Chad Dawson, and women’s champ Laila Ali.

 Floyd Mayweather Sr. turns himself in after being charged with battery for punching woman: https://t.co/7kpjMVRvLK pic.twitter.com/1uQF1Yp2zt